Warts (Common Warts) (cont.)

 Nonprescription freezing methods

-Aerosol wart treatments available over the counter use sprays that freeze warts at a temperature of minus 70 F (minus 57 C).
+Aerosol wart treatments that are available over the counter use sprays that freeze warts at a temperature of minus 70 F (minus 57 C).
 This compares with the liquid nitrogen used by most dermatologists, which is considerably colder (minus 320 F or minus 196 C).
+The over-the-counter products do not work nearly as well as the colder agents applied by your doctor.

 Viewers share their comments